 Complete piano transcription book from Vol. 55 "Jerome Kern - Yesterdays" - featuring Hal Galper.
 Hal’s melodic approach and exciting rhythmic accompaniment have made him one of the most “in demand” pianists today.
 “See what it’s all about!”
-135 pages of inspiring comping to the chord changes of 12 All-Time favorites.
+136 pages of inspiring comping to the chord changes of 12 All-Time favorites.
+You'll never stop learning from this fantastic wealth of information from a accomplished jazz veteran.
 Spiral bound for easy opening.

 - All The Things You Are

 - The Way You Look Tonight

 Why you should consider this and other Aebersold piano voicing transcription books: Ever listen to a great jazz pianist and wonder “what’s he doing there?”
 Now you’ll know!
 Here, as never before, is an opportunity to see Real jazz piano voicings and comping over Real songs in Real live musical settings.

 These historic books contain Note-for-Note transcriptions, exactly as recorded, of the exciting piano accompaniment from the World Famous Aebersold Play-A-Long series.

 Not just for pianists, there are many ways for All Musicians to use these wonderful musical tools: